Delivering Outstanding Results Since 1987

 With over a century of collective experience, Levine & Levine are experienced litigators and aggressive advocates for their clients.
 Manslaughter charges are tough to overcome—legally and socially— and every case needs to be treated with care.
 Whether filing pre-trial motions or digging into rights violations on the part of law enforcement or the prosecution, our Michigan manslaughter lawyers leave nothing to chance.

 What are the Penalties for Voluntary & Involuntary Manslaughter in Michigan?

 Both voluntary and involuntary manslaughter are felony charges, and a conviction can ruin your life.
 Sentencing can include up to 15 years in prison and thousands of dollars in fines.
 If the incident occurred during the commission of other crimes or felonies, you might face further punitive measures.
 However, these are not the only hardships brought about by a conviction.

 A manslaughter conviction can negatively impact:

 - Your ability to find work

 - Your ability to enroll in college

 We Offer Manslaughter Appeals and Post-Conviction Services

 Sometimes, despite their best efforts, the courts make mistakes, and despite your strong case, they do not rule in your favor.
 If you were unsuccessful with your initial trial, this does not mean everything is over.
-Levine & Levine also offers manslaughter appeals and post-conviction services.
+The criminal defense attorneys at Levine & Levine also offers manslaughter appeals and post-conviction services.
 If a legal or factual error occurred during your trial, we are prepared to help you file an appeal.
 We can also help you deal with unacceptable plea agreements.